 Milton Bradley invents the best-selling board game, Monopoly.

 Hitler becomes Führer in Germany.

-Second phase of the New Deal in calls for social security, better housing, equitable taxation and farm assistance.
+The second phase of the New Deal calls for social security, better housing, equitable taxation, and farm assistance.

 The Hoover Dam is completed.

 African American track & field athlete, Jesse Owens, wins four gold medals at the 1936 Olympic Games in Berlin, Germany.

 Amelia Earhart is lost over the Pacific Ocean.

 The Fair Labor Standards Act establishes minimum wage.

 The Bureau of Business & Economic Research begins.

 Gone with the Wind, starring Vivien Leigh and Clark Gable, premieres.